-In addition, approximately 65 per cent. of Aldar Investments' residential tenants occupy their properties under rolling one-year lease contracts.
+In addition, as at 30 June 2019, approximately 52 per cent. of Aldar Investments' residential tenants occupy their properties under rolling one-year lease contracts.
 As a result, in declining residential rental market conditions, Aldar Investments may experience higher volumes of leases that are not renewed and may need to offer discounted lease rates or other incentives to attract tenants to these properties.
-This could negatively affect Aldar Investments' rental revenue from these properties.
-For example, in the six months ended 30 June 2018 and in 2017 and 2016 Aldar Investments' revenue from its investment properties was negatively impacted by both lower average occupancy and lower average rental rates in respect of its residential and retail investment properties, see "Financial review-Results of operations-Comparison of 2017, 2016 and 2015-Gross profit".
+This could negatively affect Aldar Investments' rental revenue from these properties for example, in the six months ended 30 June 2019 and in each of 2018 and 2017 Aldar Investments' revenue from its investment properties was negatively impacted by both lower average occupancy and lower average rental rates in respect of its residential and retail investment properties, see "Financial review-Results of operations".

-As at 30 June 2018, the weighted average unexpired lease term for all of Aldar Investments' investment properties was 4.1 years (on a value basis).
-Aldar Investments estimates that leases representing approximately 28 per cent. of its base rental income for 2017 will expire in 2018, approximately 26 per cent. in 2019, approximately 10 per cent. in 2020, approximately 8 per cent. in 2021, approximately 4 per cent. in 2022 and approximately 23 per cent. in 2023 and beyond.
+As at 30 June 2019, the weighted average unexpired lease term for all of Aldar Investments' investment properties was 4.6 years (on a value basis).
+Aldar Investments estimates that leases representing approximately 23 per cent. of its base rental income for 2018 will expire in the second six months of 2019, approximately 28 per cent. in 2020, approximately 12 per cent. in 2021, approximately 6 per cent. in 2022, approximately 8 per cent. in 2023 and approximately 23 per cent. in 2024 and beyond.